Cascade of polarized Compton scattering and Breit-Wheeler pair production: Polarization transfer in the cascaded processes from MC simulations

-The energy spectra of scattered photons and electrons from ICS are shown in Fig. \ref{fig:spectrum},and each spectrum contains more than $10^6$ scattered photons or scattered electrons.
+The energy spectra of scattered photons and electrons from ICS are shown in Fig. \ref{fig:spectrum}, and each spectrum contains more than $10^6$ scattered photons or scattered electrons.
 Since the total cross section only can be modified by the multiplied initial polarization of photon and electron, namely, $\xi_2\zeta_2$ and $\xi_2\zeta_3$ [see Eq. (\ref{sigtot}) and Fig. \ref{fig:sigtot}], the single polarization of background photons has no modification to the spectra and the later only depend on the initial spectrum of seed electrons.
-Due to the rapid down ramp of $\sigma_{\rm{c}}$ near $\omega=0.1m_e$ , ICS results in the broaden saddle-shaped spectra of scattered electrons from the initial quasienergetic spectrum of seed electrons, and the double-ramp spectra of scattered photons; see Figs. \ref{fig:spectrum}(a) and (b).
+Due to the rapid down ramp of total cross section of Compton scattering near $\omega=0.1m_e$ , ICS results in the broaden saddle-shaped spectra of scattered electrons from the initial quasienergetic spectrum of seed electrons, and the double-ramp spectra of scattered photons; see Figs. \ref{fig:spectrum}(a) and (b).
 In the correlated energy spectrum of $\varepsilon_e$ and $\varepsilon_\gamma$, the linear distribution with energy spread of initial electrons implies the energy conservation from the single scattering of each seed electron, and the diffusion distribution below the linear one originates from the multiple ICS; see Fig. \ref{fig:spectrum}(c).
 Note that the ratio of scattered particles from multiple ICS to ones from single ICS increases with the interaction time, which will lead to the enhancement of polarization of photons and electrons according to the theoretical prediction in Sec. \ref{theory}.
+Note that the energy spectra of Compton electrons (photons) are dominated by the yields of $e'(\gamma')$ in the series of mupltiple ICS [see Fig. \ref{fig:multi-ncs}(a) in Appendix \ref{appC}].